AstroAir/Useful/docs/programming/javascript/zustand/getting-started/introduction.md

 }))
 ```

-## Then bind your components, and that's it!
+## Then bind your components, and that's it

 You can use the hook anywhere, without the need of providers.
 Select your state and the consuming component